sy2002/QNICE-FPGA/hw/xilinx/MEGA65/README.md

 |Bit #1         | 0     |STDOUT = UART            |
 |Bit #1         | 1     |STDOUT = MEGA65 VGA out  |

+The above mentioned `RESTORE` key combinations are toggling the bits #0 and #1 of the Switch Register.

 Porting Notes
 -------------